f-o-a-m/purescript-react-map-gl/README.md

 for [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js).
 Additionally, react-mapbox-gl interfaces with Uber's [deck.gl](https://uber.github.io/deck.gl/#/) for easy data visualization for map data.
 For the purescript interfact to deck.gl, see [purescript-deck-gl](https://github.com/f-o-a-m/purescript-deck-gl).

 ## Example

-To see an example of a purescript-react component using the `mapGL` component, see the `example` directory and build instructions.
+You can see some examples in `example` directory.
 It is also hosted [here](https://f-o-a-m.github.io/purescript-react-map-gl/)

-## npm Requirements
+## npm requirements
 - react >= 16.0.0
 - react-map-gl >= 3.2.1